By Florencia Tagliavini, The Nutramilk Nutritionist

 - Yogurt with berries

 Nuts and seeds on their own or their butters and milks are a healthy addition to a diet for exercise.
 Pair them with fresh or dried fruit for a dose of carbohydrates, and they can give you a source of sustainable energy for your work out.
 They are especially great for a a post-work out meal.
-They provide healthy fats, protein and a load of vitamins, minerals and antioxidants to help recuperate muscles.
+Nuts and seeds provide healthy fats, protein and a load of vitamins, minerals and antioxidants to help recuperate muscles.
 Try any nut or seed butter on an apple, banana or other fruit or veggies as well as on whole grain crackers or a slice of whole grain bread.
-With the Nutramilk you can make great on-the-go recovery smoothies, delicious plant-based milks, and tasty nut and seed butters to use on fruits that are easy to take with you to the gym for a healthy and nutritious snack.
+With the NutraMilk you can make great on-the-go recovery smoothies, delicious plant-based milks, and tasty nut and seed butters to use on fruits that are easy to take with you to the gym for a healthy and nutritious snack.

 Eating a well-balanced diet can help you get the calories and nutrients you need to fuel your daily activities, including regular exercise and a casual sport.
 If you are an athlete, its important to work with a sports dietitian and a diet specific to the sport and individual to optimize performance.